 Power electronics supply, convert, and control electrical energy, and their advancement is critical to both technological progress and energy sustainability.
 Next-generation technologies in renewable energy, electric transportation, manufacturing, consumer electronics, computing, healthcare, and more demand power electronics with ever-increasing efficiency and performance with ever-decreasing size and cost.
 Major advances in these directions have been enabled by wide-bandgap semiconductors and digital control, but further progress in the miniaturization and performance of power electronics is bottlenecked by passive components, particularly magnetics such as inductors and transformers.
 While magnetics have been integral to power electronics since the field’s inception, they pose fundamental power density and efficiency challenges at small scales.

 Our group pursues order-of-magnitude-scale advances in the miniaturization and performance of power electronics by developing and utilizing alternative passive component technologies that scale advantageously to small sizes.
 We are currently exploring a new class of power electronics based on piezoelectric passive components, which offer very high efficiency capabilities and energy densities multiple orders of magnitude greater than those of magnetics at small scales.
-Piezoelectric passive components can be realized as single-port piezoelectric resonators (PRs) or multiport piezoelectric transformers (PTs).
-Importantly, piezoelectrics exhibit inductive impedance for a finite frequency range above their resonant frequencies, enabling them to provide high-efficiency behaviors for power converters such as zero-voltage switching.
+Piezoelectric passive components can be realized as single-port piezoelectric resonators (PRs) or multiport piezoelectric transformers (PTs), analogous to magnetic inductors and transformers.
+Recent dc-dc converter designs based on PRs have demonstrated power stage efficiencies of >99% and piezoelectric component power handling densities >1 kW/cm^3 with no magnetics.
+Thus, piezoelectric components are positioned to enable significant miniaturization, performance, and cost advances for power electronics in a wide variety of electronic and energy systems, a future we are excited about.

 Our team's research spans "the full stack": developing piezoelectric passive components for power conversion, developing power converter circuit topologies and control for best utilizing piezoelectric components, and applying piezoelectric-based power converters to a variety of systems and applications.
 Our work is inherently interdisciplinary, drawing on expertise in power, circuits, control, acoustics, MEMS, and fabrication.
-Piezoelectric passive components are positioned to enable significant miniaturization, performance, and cost advances for power electronics in a wide variety of applications, and we are interested in exploring this for solar photovoltaics, electric vehicles, consumer electronics, communication systems, robotics, medical devices, and more.
+We recruit team members from each of these technical backgrounds, and members of our group frequently collaborate across discipline lines.
+We are currently exploring piezoelectric-based power conversion for solar photovoltaics, electric vehicles, spacecraft, consumer electronics, communication systems, medical devices, IoT devices, and more.

 For a full list, see Prof. Boles's Google Scholar profile.